tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 My phone beeps with a notification.
 When I check it, I notice it's my friend Wills address.
 Oh shit...
 I guess that explains why he hasn't shown up to work in a couple of days.

-As I walk up to the familiar home I've only seen dropping off my co-worker will when his car was broken down.
+As I walk up to the familiar home I've only seen dropping off my co-worker when he had car troubles.
 I see John already suited up and ready.

 "We started at 10 right John?"
 I said concerned.